Trust Beneficiary Rights | Can a Beneficiary Sue a Trustee?

 Keep in mind that not all trust disputes can be resolved with a contest.
 For example, if there is ambiguous language in a trust, the trustee will likely need to file a Petition for Instructions to seek the court’s help in interpreting it.

 Living Trust Beneficiary Rights in Beneficiary Designation Disputes

-Beneficiary designation disputes in trusts can be tricky because designated beneficiaries generally take control of the asset at issue upon the asset owner’s death, long before the trustee has had opportunity to claim it.
-If it can be proven, for example, that the designated beneficiary committed fraud against the decedent in order to be named as the beneficiary of that asset, then the trust might be able to claim it for distribution.
-It may also be possible for the trust to claim the asset if the trustee has proof that the decedent wished for the asset to be distributed through their trust.
+Beneficiary designation disputes involving trusts can be tricky, since designated beneficiaries generally have the right to take control of assets with beneficiary designations upon the asset owner’s death.
+But, if it can be proven, for example, that the designated beneficiary committed fraud against the decedent to be designated beneficiary, then the trust might be able to claim it for distribution.
+It may also be possible for the trust to claim the asset if the trustee has proof the decedent wished for the asset to be distributed via their trust.

-Both trust beneficiaries and trustees are permitted to bring a claim to invalidate a beneficiary designation if they believe compelling reasons exist for doing so.
-A beneficiary lawyer can help with bringing a claim.
+Both trust beneficiaries and trustees are permitted to bring a claim to invalidate a beneficiary designation if they believe a compelling reason exists for doing so.
+A probate lawyer can help with this process.

 Living Trust Beneficiary Rights to Trust Accountings

-If errors or red flags (i.e., evidence suggesting trust assets were mismanaged or misappropriated by the trustee) are discovered in the trustee’s accountings, trust beneficiaries are entitled to not only challenge those accountings in court but possibly remove and surcharge the trustee as well.
-Trust beneficiaries are likewise entitled to utilize the courts to compel the trustee to provide a formal accounting if they have failed to do so.
+If accountings suggest the trustee could potentially have mismanaged, misused or misappropriated trust assets, trust beneficiaries may be entitled to not only challenge those accountings in court, but to suspend or remove and surcharge the trustee as well.
+Likewise, trust beneficiaries are entitled to utilize the courts to compel the trustee to provide a formal accounting if they have failed to do so.